New school building promotes communication and openness

 The library and the IT department are located at the centre, close to the staircases.
 From the school office and administrative rooms located on the first floor, teachers are also able to keep an eye on the entrance hall and the playground.
 On the second floor, there is a spacious terrace, which is used as a ‘green classroom’.

 As a special feature of the new school building, the single-field sports hall, which is integrated into the building and flooded with natural light thanks to its large windows, can now be accessed directly from the foyer.
 The ground floor also houses the canteen with a fully equipped kitchen.
 This area opens onto the 4000 square metre playground, which offers plenty of space to romp, and play as well as sufficient room for retreating.

 To satisfy the highest demands for optimal acoustics in the sports facilities and classrooms, Troldtekt acoustic panels were installed in the new school building.
-The acoustic panels are made entirely of the natural materials wood and cement and are thus not just highly effective in terms of sound absorption but also sustainable.
+The acoustic panels are made of the natural material wood and cement and are thus not just highly effective in terms of sound absorption but also contributes to a more sustainable building.
 At the same time, the wood wool panels create a healthy indoor climate, provide effective fire protection, and fit the structure and design of the space perfectly.